Plan your Bachelor of Arts

 Art as Breadth

-The Faculty of Arts have over 30 study areas, including languages, for you to enrich your undergraduate degree through breadth subjects.
+The Faculty of Arts has over 30 study areas, including languages, for you to enrich your undergraduate degree through breadth subjects.

 The Bachelor of Arts degree is a three-year (full-time) course that offers unique flexibility and a broad range or subjects.